TO TRAIN NEW TEACHERS AND KHAITA EXPERTS

 Through sound and movement, one enters a path of awareness which promotes wellbeing and evolution of the individual.

 The courses include several workshops dedicated to specific topics, led by experts and professionals.
-It is necessary to attend all of the meetings (courses and workshops) in order to receive the final certificate and, after a specific exam, the instructor’s certificate.
+It is necessary to attend all of the meetings (courses and workshops) in order to receive the final certificate and, after a specific exam, the teacher’s certificate.

 The first year’s courses will be open also to who does not intend to complete the whole program.
 In each course, the 3 sectors of study will be developed (learning, awareness and culture) alternating experience of dancing, periods of study and reading and practical exercises of the specific topics.